Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1PersistentVolumeClaimVolumeSource
 ### Properties
-* **claimName**: string (Required): ClaimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+* **claimName**: string (Required): claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims
-* **readOnly**: bool: Will force the ReadOnly setting in VolumeMounts.
+* **readOnly**: bool: readOnly Will force the ReadOnly setting in VolumeMounts.
 Default false.

 ## IoK8SApiCoreV1PersistentVolumeSpec
 ### Properties
-* **accessModes**: string[]: AccessModes contains all ways the volume can be mounted.
+* **accessModes**: string[]: accessModes contains all ways the volume can be mounted.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes
 * **awsElasticBlockStore**: [IoK8SApiCoreV1AWSElasticBlockStoreVolumeSource](#iok8sapicorev1awselasticblockstorevolumesource): Represents a Persistent Disk resource in AWS.

 An AWS EBS disk must exist before mounting to a container.
 The disk must also be in the same AWS zone as the kubelet.
 An AWS EBS disk can only be mounted as read/write once.
 AWS EBS volumes support ownership management and SELinux relabeling.
 * **azureDisk**: [IoK8SApiCoreV1AzureDiskVolumeSource](#iok8sapicorev1azurediskvolumesource): AzureDisk represents an Azure Data Disk mount on the host and bind mount to the pod.
 * **azureFile**: [IoK8SApiCoreV1AzureFilePersistentVolumeSource](#iok8sapicorev1azurefilepersistentvolumesource): AzureFile represents an Azure File Service mount on the host and bind mount to the pod.
-* **capacity**: [IoK8SApiCoreV1PersistentVolumeSpecCapacity](#iok8sapicorev1persistentvolumespeccapacity): A description of the persistent volume's resources and capacity.
+* **capacity**: [IoK8SApiCoreV1PersistentVolumeSpecCapacity](#iok8sapicorev1persistentvolumespeccapacity): capacity is the description of the persistent volume's resources and capacity.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#capacity
 * **cephfs**: [IoK8SApiCoreV1CephFSPersistentVolumeSource](#iok8sapicorev1cephfspersistentvolumesource): Represents a Ceph Filesystem mount that lasts the lifetime of a pod Cephfs volumes do not support ownership management or SELinux relabeling.
 * **cinder**: [IoK8SApiCoreV1CinderPersistentVolumeSource](#iok8sapicorev1cinderpersistentvolumesource): Represents a cinder volume resource in Openstack.
 A Cinder volume must exist before mounting to a container.
 The volume must also be in the same region as the kubelet.
 Cinder volumes support ownership management and SELinux relabeling.
 * **claimRef**: [IoK8SApiCoreV1ObjectReference](#iok8sapicorev1objectreference): ObjectReference contains enough information to let you inspect or modify the referred object.